-- Cough and sneeze into your sleeve to prevent spreading germs to others.
+- Cough and sneeze into the bend of your arm, not your hand, to prevent spreading germs to others.

 - Discard tissues into a waste basket.

-- Clean regularly using household cleaners, areas that are touched frequently such as keyboards, doorknobs, sink water tap handles, phones, desktop surfaces, etc.
+- Clean and disinfect regularly using household cleaners, areas that are touched frequently such as keyboards, doorknobs, sink water tap handles, phones, desktop surfaces, etc.

 - Get your flu shot, still available at the Student Health Centre.